conghanzheng/conghanzheng.github.io/_pages/teaching.md

 Microeconometrics, Part I (Fall 2021, Fall 2022, Lecturer: Hanna Wang; Fall 2024, Lecturer: Joan Llull) [<button data-toggle="collapse" data-target="#mc1" class="collapsible custom-collapsible"></button>]
 <div id="mc1" class="collapse">
+    <i>Please download the solution pdf and codes before December 13, 2024.
+After that, all solution files will be deleted from here.</i>
+    <span style="display: block; margin-top: 10px;"></span>
+    <i>For the Stata code, I adapt the scripts contributed by previous TAs (Manuel V. Montesinos, Chanon Techasunthornwat, and Bartosz Korchowiec), for the TA Stata codes, I also refer to the book Cameron and Trivedi (2022) "Microeconometrics using stata".
+All errors are mine.</i>
+    <span style="display: block; margin-top: 10px;"></span>
    <ul>
     <li><a href="https://conghanzheng.github.io/assets/TA/MicroeconometricsI_2024/Syllabus.pdf">[Syllabus]</a> and <a href="https://joanllull.github.io/teaching.htm">Course Materials</a></li>
     <li><a>Panel Data</a></li>